 - Fire kills.
-In 2004 (England and Wales) fire and rescue services attended over 33,400 fires in non-domestic buildings.
+In 2004 (England and Wales) fire and rescue services in England and Wales attended over 33,400 fires in non-domestic buildings.
 These fires killed 38 people and injured over 1,300. - Fire costs money.
 The costs of a serious fire can be high and afterwards many businesses do not reopen.
-In 2003, the costs as a consequence of fire, including property damage, human casualties and lost business, were estimated at £2.5 billion.
+In 2004, the costs as a consequence of fire, including property damage, human casualties and lost business, were estimated at \$2.5 billion.

 This guide applies to England and Wales only.
-It does not set prescriptive standards, but provides recommendations and guidance for use when assessing the adequacy of fire precautions in large places of assembly.
+It does not set prescriptive standards, but provides recommendations and guidance for use when assessing the adequacy of fire precautions in small and medium places of assembly.
 Other fire risk assessment methods may be equally valid to comply with fire safety law.
 The guide also provides recommendations for the fire safety management of the premises.